eclipse-theia/theia-website/src/docs/user_ai.md

 - "Update the project info with new testing guidelines"
 - "Complete the missing sections in my project info"

+#### The /remember Command

+The `/remember` slash command provides a convenient way to capture important context from your conversation and add it to the project info file.
+This command is available when using the Architect or Coder agents.

+During a conversation, you may correct the AI agent about project-specific details or provide clarifications about your codebase.
+The `/remember` command analyzes your conversation history and extracts these corrections and clarifications, then delegates to the ProjectInfo agent to update the project information file.

+The command focuses specifically on information where you corrected the AI's assumptions or provided context it couldn't discover on its own.
+This helps prevent future AI interactions from making the same mistakes.

+To use the command, simply type `/remember` after a conversation where you provided corrections or clarifications:
+> @Coder /remember

+You can also provide an optional topic hint to focus the extraction on a specific area:
+> @Architect /remember testing conventions

+The extracted information is then added to your `.prompts/project-info.prompttemplate` file, making it available for future AI interactions.

 ### GitHub (Chat Agent)

 The GitHub agent enables you to interact with GitHub repositories, issues, pull requests, and other GitHub features directly from the Theia IDE.
 This agent uses the GitHub MCP (Model Context Protocol) server to provide comprehensive access to GitHub's functionality through natural language commands.